sjjohansen/introduction-to-fp-in-scala/README.md

 There is about two weeks worth of material available, people with different backgrounds will progress through at different rates.

+## Answers

+If get get stuck there is an [answers](src/main/scala/answers) folder where you can look for help or inspiration.
+Don't feel bad if you need to peek. ;-)

 ### Just enough scala